zowe/docs-site/docs/user-guide/server-side-install-overview.md

 ### Tasks performed by the storage administrator

-Before installing, the storage administrator will reserve enough space including for USS, directory storage space, etc to install Zowe.
+Before starting installation, notify the storage administrator to reserve enough space for USS, directory storage space, etc to install Zowe.

 ### Tasks performed by the network administrator

-When you are installing Zowe, it is likely that your network administrato will assign port numbers, reserve them, and arrange them for you.
+Notify your organization's network administrator to assign port numbers, reserve these port numbers, and arrange them for you.

 ### Tasks performed by the system programmar

-The system programmar will install and configure Zowe and start Zowe.
-They are skilled to SMP/E or z/OSMF workflow and regular maintanance.
-They also prepare jobs for other administrators.
+In most cases, the system programmar performs Zowe installation and configuration and starts Zowe.
+System programs are typically knowledgable about SMP/E, z/OSMF workflows, and regular maintanance procedures.
+This role also regularly prepares jobs for other administrators.

 ## Next steps

-Once you successfully install Zowe server-side components, you are ready to configure z/OS components.
-Use one of the following options to initialize Zowe z/OS runtime:
+Once you successfully install Zowe server-side components, you are ready to configure these z/OS components.
+Choose from the following options to initialize Zowe z/OS runtime:

 * [Initialize Zowe manually using init command group](../user-guide/initialize-zos-system.md)
 * [Configure Zowe with z/OSMF workflows](../user-guide/configure-zowe-zosmf-workflow.md)